Get Tech Tips

 Don Delillo's White Noise explores the effects of a gas leak, as seen in the top half of the cover, on citizens evacuating.

 Refrigerants: From Ammonia to HCFCs

-Death and incapacitating illness or injury due to explosions, gas leaks, fires, and longitudinal exposure was a common hazard for our proverbial ancestors and scientists in the HVAC/R industry.
-Phosgene gas exposure was a frequent accident when brazing certain metals or using antiquated methods to test for refrigeration leaks or sweating compressors.
-Toxic in extremely small amounts, symptoms of severe phosgene exposure include asphyxiation, pulmonary edema, and respiratory distress, often resulting in death.
+Death and incapacitating illness or injury due to explosions, gas leaks, fires, and longitudinal exposure were common for our proverbial ancestors and scientists in the HVAC/R industry.
+Phosgene gas exposure was a frequent accident when brazing certain metals or using antiquated methods for locating refrigeration leaks or sweating compressors.
+Toxic in tiny amounts, symptoms of severe phosgene exposure include asphyxiation, pulmonary edema (excess fluid in the lungs), and respiratory distress, often resulting in death.
 OSHA designates phosgene as immediately dangerous to life and health (IDLH).

-And what you smelled… Wasn’t phosgene unless you were working on a REALLY old piece of equipment.
+And what you smelled wasn't phosgene… unless you were working on a REALLY old piece of equipment.